For Texas Renters in Crisis

 Apply through your local Public Housing Authority

-Program eligibility, funding, and application windows change frequently in Texas.
-In most cases, the fastest way to find what's currently available where you live is 211 Texas — they maintain real-time information on which county and city programs have funding.
+Program eligibility, funding, and application windows change frequently — and across Texas's 254 counties, what's available in Houston or Dallas can look very different from what's on offer in a rural county.
+The fastest way to find what's currently open where you live is 211 Texas, which maintains real-time information on which county and city programs have funding.
 For benefit eligibility questions, especially if you also receive other public assistance, consult a benefits counselor before applying.

 Step 3: Texas tenant rights and eviction law